 - Once the liquid is boiling, reduce the heat to low and place a tight-fitting lid on the saucepan.

-- When ready to serve, top with almonds, berries and flax & chia seeds.
+- When ready to serve, top with almonds, berries, and flax & chia seeds.

 I hope you enjoy this recipe as much as I do and find some creative ways to use quinoa for breakfast lunch and dinner!
+What is your favorite way to eat quinoa?
+Let me know in the comments section below!

 P.S.
 Are you ready to get healthy, and stay happy, without ever having to diet again?
 Be sure to sign up below to receive a free copy of my 5 Day, Plant-Based- No Added Sugar Meal Plan (featuring this recipe!) and you will be on your way to creating the healthy lifestyle you’ve always dreamed of ♥